Oliver Lang - Photography with a Mobile Phone

-Oliver shoots with a mobile phone for the convenience and connectivity.
+Oliver recently moved to live in London, UK.
+His use of a mobile phone for photography started in 2007, simply for the convenience and connectivity.

 In 2011 Oliver arranged an exhibition of Australian mobile photography at the Apple store in Sydney as part of the 2011 Head On Photo Festival.